build-on-aws/bedrock-agents-streamlit/README.md

-# Setup Bedrock agent, knowledge base, and action group with Streamlit
+# Setup Amazon Bedrock agent, knowledge base, and action group with Streamlit

 ## Introduction
 This guide details the setup process for an Amazon Bedrock agent on AWS, which will include setting up S3 buckets, a knowledge base, an action group, and a Lambda function.
 We will use the Streamlit framework for the user interface.
 The agent is designed for dynamically creating an investment company portfolio based on specific parameters, and providing a Q&A capability to FOMC reports.
 This exercise will include a sending email method, but will not be fully configured.